kehsihba-etahdiv/literature-study/README.md

 4.parable of the sower
 5. hunger games

-5. I have no mouth and i must scream
+6. I have no mouth and i must scream

+mangas:-
+1. monster
+2. 20th century boy
 ````